logan-connolly/aita/README.md

-#  Am I the Asshole? (aita)
+## 👀 Am I the Asshole? (aita)

 [![tests](https://github.com/logan-connolly/aita/actions/workflows/test.yaml/badge.svg)](https://github.com/logan-connolly/aita/actions)

+## 📦 Overview

 Ever asked yourself, *"Am I the asshole here?"* This application helps you answer that.
-Based on the famous subreddit [/r/AmItheAsshole](https://www.reddit.com/r/AmItheAsshole/)
+Based on the famous subreddit [/r/AmItheAsshole](https://www.reddit.com/r/AmItheAsshole/), the goal of the app is to take a story yours and classify whether:

-To find out if you are the asshole, simply go to the [website](https://github.com/logan-connolly/aita), type in the argument that you are having with someone (more detail the better) and click submit.
-The output should be a prediction with one of the following categories:

 - **YTA**: You're the Asshole
 - **NTA**: Not the Asshole
 - **ESH**: Everyone Sucks here
 - **NAH**: No Assholes here
-- **INFO**: Not Enough Info
+- **INFO**: Not Enough Information

-In order to help explain why a decision was made, the input text will also be highlighted on areas that contributed to the respective decision.

-# Setup
+## 🛺 Roadmap

+- Develop API that fetches AITA posts from reddit ✔️
+- Create v1 text categorizer that predicts YTA/NTA 🚧
+- Develop v1 frontend that accepts a story and predict category 🚧
+- Add explainable AI that highlights why category was selected 🚧

+## 💻 Development

-Define `.env` file in project root ([OAuth Guide](https://asyncpraw.readthedocs.io/en/latest/getting_started/authentication.html#oauth)):
+Define `.env` file in project root and supply reddit credential.
+Here is the official [OAuth Guide](https://asyncpraw.readthedocs.io/en/latest/getting_started/authentication.html#oauth) from `asyncpraw`, the library used for fetching posts from reddit:

 ```shell
 # need to generate your own OAuth credentials